flashg1/SolarCharger/README.md

 # Solar Charger - Work in progress
-Home Assistant Solar Charger using OCPP and/or EV specific API to charge EV from surplus solar and weather forecast.
+Home Assistant Solar Charger custom integration using OCPP and/or EV specific API to charge EV from surplus solar and weather forecast.

 ###############################################################################
 # Disclaimer:
 #
-# Even though this automation has been created with care, the author cannot be responsible for any damage caused by this automation.
+# Even though this custom integration has been created with care, the author cannot be responsible for any damage caused by this integration.
 Use at your own risk.
 #
 ###############################################################################